Cong insulted Lord Ram by refusing invite for 'pran pratishtha' ceremony: PM Modi | Politics

 The 550th Prakash Parv of Guru Nanak Dev, the 400th Prakash Parv of Guru Teg Bahadur and the 350th Prakash Parv of Guru Gobind Singh were celebrated by the BJP government, he said, and added that the ''Congress and its INDI alliance do not feel ashamed in insulting great personalities of the country''.

-He also slammed the Congress and the SP leaders for not visiting the Statue of Unity to pay tributes to Sardar Vallabhbahi Patel.
+He also slammed the Congress and the SP leaders for not visiting the Statue of Unity to pay tributes to Sardar Vallabhbhai Patel.

 ''The leaders of the Congress and the SP have time to celebrate holidays in the foreign countries but do not have time to visit the statue of Sardar Vallabhbhai Patel who united the country and boycott him,'' he said.